ryanwilsond/HelloWorld/README.md

 # Hurdles All the Way Down

-Hello world in a simple language built in my custom OS (programming in custom assembly and language) for my custom emulated CPU.

-Also made a robust C++ library for fileio, strings, and vectors
+Goal of the project is to make a hello world program in my custom programming langauage G. It will compile with a custom compiler that runs on an operating system I will make.
+This operating system will be compiled and assembled to run on my custom emulated CPU.

+OS source files are in 'WorldOS/bin'.

+CPU source files are in 'src'.

+ECA (ccc compiler and assembler) are in 'ECA/src'.

+Also for a learning expierence I am using only my custom string and vector classes.
+These headers are in 'ECA/libexec/nslib'.

 > Note: This is made for Windows only